nain415/td2/README.md

 ORDER BY hours_played DESC, classicElo DESC

--stats about games played throughout each day of the first week of august 2022
+2 - stats about games played throughout each day of the first week of august 2022

 SELECT COUNT(*) as count_games, ROUND(SUM(gameLength / POW(60.0, 2)), 2) as total_game_len,  ROUND(AVG(gameLength) / 60.0) as avg_game_len,